A

 F

-Fileless malware is a type of malicious activity that uses native, legitimate tools built in to a system to execute a cyber attack.
-Unlike traditional malware, fileless malware does not require an attacker to install any code on a target’s system, making it hard to detect.
+Fileless malware is a type of malicious activity that uses native, legitimate tools built into a system to execute a cyberattack.
+Unlike traditional malware, which typically requires a file to be downloaded and installed, fileless malware operates in memory or manipulates native tools, making it harder to detect and remove.

 Free Antivirus vs Paid Antivirus SoftwareRead More >